gSchool/ada-1-intro-to-ruby/03-language-features/exception-handling.md

 Setup:
 1. Create a new file called `csv_printer.rb` in your working directory.
 1. Copy the following code into that file.
-1. Review what the code is doing with another student, if you can.
+1. Review what the code is doing with another student, if you can, or explain the code to a "rubber duck," if you cannot.
 1. Run the code a few times to exercise each code branch.

 ```ruby